 - Do your own due diligence: Nothing is stopping you from taking it a step further and actually hiring an accredited investigator or investigative firm from doing a due diligence check.
 In fact, we encourage it!
 But, again, you will need to do your research to ensure that the investigator(s) are who they say they are, especially if the potential provider is claiming to be law enforcement, military or anything similar.

 As you can see it is not a cut and dry process or is there a simple solution.
-Fact of the matter is, is you have to your research and make sure you are hiring fully licensed, fully insured and experience security providers.
+Fact of the matter is, is you have to do your own research and make sure you are hiring fully licensed, fully insured and experience security providers.

 But, is that where it ends?
 You did you research.
 You did your due diligence.
 Now what?